First time in INDIA | From thought to real

 They are all just like small dust when I took myself out there.
 And realize “So far, how have I took that little thing so serious?”

 This feeling, we called it.
 “The feelings of those who depart,”

 I think it is not just a feeling.
 In fact, it has something to do with spirituality.
 It’s like getting closer to nature.
 I thought the things that our humankind created is the greatest thing.
 Those inventions were the things that we always been caught up with.
-When we came out and experience the nature, which is the origin birth of life.
-Those inventions are just a small fraction of the powder of mother nature.
+When we came out and experience nature, which is the original birth of life.
+Those inventions are just a small fraction of the power of mother nature.

 Almost got to Bodh Gaya.
 I washed my face with wet tissues and prepared bottled water.
 Actually, I wanted to use the restroom.
 But after seeing it.
 Okay, let’s skip to the restroom at Thai Temple instead.

 On the train, we talked to the Indians again.
 We gave him a Japanese snack.
 He split it into pieces and gave it to his whole family.
 Then they gave us a big pack of chocolate as a return.